yszhang95/batch_chop_segments/README.md

   - It consists of a for-loop and concatenating the temporary arrays at the last step.
 - Function `chop_np_optimized`: 0.9392065620049834 ms for 500 runs
   - It is the vectorized version without for-loop.

+We observe:
-The vectorized way of `chop_np_optimized` has a performance close to compiled version.
+- The vectorized way of `chop_np_optimized` has a performance close to compiled version.
 This is consistent with expectation.
   The vectorized way needs additional calculations and indexing but for-loop is in absence.
+- The version with pre-allocated array is faster than the one in which a lot of temporary arrays are created.
+  - This is opposite to torch, where the index access has bigger effects.

 ## Numpy and torch
 ### for-loop based indexing for one input